Ortegocactus: Distribution

-Cochemiea macdougallii is common in the Mexican state of Oaxaca, where it grows on limestone cliffs.
+Ortegocactus macdougallii is found in the Mexican state of Oaxaca, where it grows on limestone cliffs.

 Taxonomy

 The species was found in the winter of 1951/52 by Thomas Baillie MacDougall (1895–1973) near the village of San José Lachiguirí.
 The specific epithet macdougallii honors Thomas Baillie MacDougall (1895–1973), the discoverer of the species.
 The first description as Ortegocactus macdougallii in the monotypic genus Ortegocactus was made in 1961 by Edward Johnston Alexander.
 It was the only species in Alexander's genus Ortegocactus.
-Ortegocactus was later synonymized with Cochemiea, but a name in that genus was only provided in 2021.
 Peter B. Breslin and Lucas C. Majure placed the species in the genus Cochemiea in 2021.
-Further nomenclature synonyms are Neobesseya macdougallii (Alexander) Kladiwa (1974) and Escobaria macdougallii (Alexander) V.John & Říha (1981).